VijinV/VijinV/readMe.md

 <h1 align="center">👋 Howdy!</h1>
-<h3 align="center">I'm a passionate MERN stack developer with a heart that beats for backend development using Node.js. 🚀 I've immersed myself in the world of web development and found my true calling in crafting robust and efficient server-side solutions.</h3>
+<h3 align="center">I'm a passionate MERN stack developer with a heart that beats for backend development. 🚀 I've immersed myself in the world of web development and found my true calling in crafting robust and efficient server-side solutions.</h3>
 <h3>Let's connect and explore the boundless possibilities of backend development together! 🌐</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=vijinv" alt="vijinv" /></a> </p>